SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 The "Race Engineer" plugin writes this information to a temporary file and hands it over to Jona for each new lap.
 A special case is the flag *InPit*.
 If this is found to be *true*, the driver is currently in the pit.
 In this case, the ACC plugin informs Jona about this by raising the corresponding event.
 Another special case is the flag *Active* which is used to detect, whether you are in a simulation (Practice, Qualification, Race, whatever) right now.
 Not every simulation may provide all data as in the example above.
 In this case, a default value will be assumed.

 The *[Setup Data]* section reference the settings at the start of the session and must only be written by the data provider, if the *-Setup* option has been passed to the process.
-These information are ussed in the pitstop preparation process and also by the *Race Engineer Settings* when importing the initial setup data.
+These information are ussed in the pitstop preparation process and also by the *Race Settings* when importing the initial setup data.

 Note: If you are a developer and want to take the challenge to adopt Jona to a different simulation game, you are welcome.
 You can use the "RF2" plugin code and the above file format as a blueprint, but the shared memory interface of each simulation game is different.
 Please feel free to contact me, if you have questions.
 I would be happy to integrate plugins for other simulation games into Simulator Controller in the future.